Nitrokey/libnitrokey/README.md

 libnitrokey.NK_logout()  # disconnect device
 ```
 In case one of the devices or no devices are connected, unfriendly message will be printed.
-All available functions for Python are listed in NK_C_API.h.
+All available functions for C and Python are listed in NK_C_API.h.
+Please check `Documentation` section below.

 ## Documentation
 The documentation of C API is included in the sources (could be  generated with doxygen if requested).
 Please check NK_C_API.h (C API) for high level commands and include/NitrokeyManager.h (C++ API).
 All devices' commands are listed along with packet format in include/stick10_commands.h and include/stick20_commands.h respectively for Nitrokey Pro and Nitrokey Storage products.

 #Tests
 Warning!
-Before you run unittests please either change both your Admin and User PINs on your Nitrostick to defaults (12345678 and 123456 respectively) or change the values in tests source code.
+Before you run unittests please either change both your Admin and User PINs on your Nitrostick to defaults (`12345678` and `123456` respectively) or change the values in tests source code.
 If you do not change them the tests might lock your device.
 If its too late, you can always reset your Nitrokey using instructions from [homepage](https://www.nitrokey.com/de/documentation/how-reset-nitrokey).

 ## Python tests
 Libnitrokey has a couple of tests written in Python under the path: `unittest/test_bindings.py`.
 The tests themselves show how to handle common requests to device.